-The Credit Facilities contain customary events of default, including but not limited to nonpayment; material inaccuracy of representations and warranties, violations of covenants, certain bankruptcies and liquidations, cross-default to material indebtedness, certain material judgments and certain fundamental changes such as a merger or sale of substantially all assets (as further defined in the Credit Facilities).
+The Credit Facilities contain customary events of default, including but not limited to nonpayment; material inaccuracy of representations and warranties, warranties; violations of covenants, covenants; certain bankruptcies and liquidations, liquidations; cross-default to material indebtedness, indebtedness; certain material judgments judgments; and certain fundamental changes such as a merger or sale of substantially all assets (as further defined in the Credit Facilities).
 The Credit Facilities require the Company to comply with customary affirmative, negative and financial covenants, including minimum interest coverage and maximum net leverage.
 A breach of any of these operating or financial covenants would result in a default under the Credit Facilities.
 If an event of default occurs and is continuing, the lenders could elect to declare all amounts then outstanding, together with accrued interest, to be immediately due and payable.
 The Credit Facilities are collateralized by substantially all of the Company's assets, including the assets in the Company's company-owned or managed clinics.
 The interest rate on funds borrowed under the Revolver as of September 30, 2023 was 7.09%.
-As of September 30, 2023, the Company was in compliance with all applicable financial and non-financial covenants under the Credit Agreement and \$2,000,000 remains outstanding as of September 30, 2023.
+As of September 30, 2023 March 31, 2024, the Company was in compliance with all applicable financial and non-financial covenants under the Credit Agreement and \$2,000,000 remains there is no outstanding balance as of September 30, 2023 March 31, 2024.